leonardehrenfried/pull-request-widget/README.md

 A small website widget which lists all your pull requests.
-More information availbale at http://lenni.info/pull-request-widget/.
+More information available at http://lenni.info/pull-request-widget/.

 ##License
 ###The MIT License (MIT)